prabhatnagpal/jitsi/README.md

 Jitsi Maven Repository

-Bellow is a basic script that describes the basic workflow of deploying a module and updating the Jitsi Maven Repository.
+Below is a basic script that describes the basic workflow of deploying a module and updating the Jitsi Maven Repository.

 ```sh